finbourne/lusid-sdk-csharp/sdk/docs/GroupReconciliationsApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<GroupReconciliationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<GroupReconciliationsApi>();
-            var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the staging rule sets.
-Defaults to return the latest              version of the staging rule sets if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing comparison rulesets from a previous call to list              comparison rulesets.
+            var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the comparison rulesets.
+Defaults to return the latest              version of the comparison rulesets if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing comparison rulesets from a previous call to list              comparison rulesets.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy,              filter, effectiveAt, and asAt fields must not have changed since the original request. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many per page. (optional)